Trea Turner

+Turner is a three-time MLB All-Star.
+He has led the National League in batting average twice and twice in stolen bases.
+Turner won a Silver Slugger Award in 2022 and has hit for the cycle three times, making him the fourth MLB player to accomplish the feat, after Bob Meusel, Babe Herman, and Adrián Beltré; Christian Yelich later became a member of the exclusive club as well.
+Turner set an MLB record in 2023 by stealing the most bases in a season without being caught (30 stolen bases, 0 caught stealing).
+He won the 2019 World Series with the Washington Nationals.

 Amateur career

 Turner attended Park Vista Community High School in Lake Worth, Florida, where he played for his school's baseball team.
-Turner was lightly recruited by college programs, only receiving scholarship offers from NC State and Florida Atlantic University.
-The Pittsburgh Pirates selected Turner in the 20th round, with the 602nd overall selection, of the 2011 Major League Baseball draft.
+Turner was lightly recruited by college programs, only receiving scholarship offers from North Carolina State University and Florida Atlantic University.
+The Pittsburgh Pirates selected Turner in the 20th round, with the 602nd overall selection, of the 2011 Major League Baseball (MLB) draft.
 Turner opted to play college baseball for the NC State Wolfpack baseball team in the Atlantic Coast Conference (ACC) the National Collegiate Athletic Association's Division I.

-As a freshman in 2012, Turner shifted from the shortstop position to play as a third baseman.
-That year, he had a .336 batting average, a .432 on-base percentage, and recorded 57 stolen bases while only being caught stealing four times.
+As a freshman in 2012, Turner switched positions from shortstop to third baseman.
+That year, he had a .336 batting average and a .432 on-base percentage and recorded 57 stolen bases while only being caught stealing four times.
 His 57 steals were more than the team totals of 158 Division I teams, and set an NC State record.
 He also tied the ACC record for steals in one game with five.
 Turner was named to the All-Tournament Team in the 2012 ACC Tournament.

 In 2013, Turner had a .378 batting average with seven home runs, 41 runs batted in (RBIs), and 27 stolen bases.
 He was named to the All-ACC first team, and was named a second team All-American by Perfect Game and a third team All-American by the National Collegiate Baseball Writers Association and Baseball America.
 He was named a finalist for the Brooks Wallace Award, given to the best shortstop in NCAA's Division I. That summer, Turner played for the United States national collegiate baseball team.
 As a junior in 2014, he hit .321 with eight home runs and 26 stolen bases.
 After the season, he was named the winner of the Brooks Wallace Award.